-Gonzalez v.
-Seabest, Inc. d/b/a South Bay Seafood and South ...
+gonzalez v.
+Seabest, Inc. d/b/a South Bay Seafood And South ...

-Attorneys at Cole, Scott & Kissane on Monday removed a personal injury lawsuit against Seabest Inc. d/b/a South Bay Seafood and South Bay Clams to Florida Southern District Court.
+Counsel at Cole, Scott & Kissane on Tuesday removed a personal injury lawsuit against Seabest Inc. d/b/a South Bay Seafood and South Bay Clams to Florida Southern District Court.
 The suit was filed by attorney Leonardo E. Concepcion on behalf of a delivery driver who claims he was caused to slip and fall due to dangerous conditions in the cargo section of the delivery vehicle.
-The case is 0:22-cv-62403, Gonzalez v.
-Seabest, Inc. d/b/a South Bay Seafood and South Bay Clams.
+The case is 0:22-cv-62406, gonzalez v.
+Seabest, Inc. d/b/a South Bay Seafood And South Bay Clams.

 Florida